CampusPress: Guidelines and Recommendations

 Do you anticipate your website living on “indefinitely”?

-• For works of digital scholarship, JMU Libraries offers Scholarly Commons, a platform designed for long-term access to publications, however, it may not be suitable for all media types.
-Use the Libraries Consultation Form for more information.
+- For works of digital scholarship, JMU Libraries offers Scholarly Commons, a platform designed for long-term access to publications, however, it may not be suitable for all media types.
+Use our consultation request form to request more information.

 Should I make my website publicly accessible?